 As you continue looking for work in sports, create a strategy for how you want to share your charity work.
 Use your online presence to spread the word.

 First, identify what responsibilities you handled and any new skills you gained.
-Then, consider how these new skills help you achieve goals.
+Then, consider how these new skills help you achieve your goals.
 If you took on any leadership roles within the charity organization, highlight that as well.

 To give prospective employers a fuller perspective on your involvement, consider starting a blog.
 Use social media to document your volunteer experience.
 Reflect on the skills you use, what you learn, and explain how your values fuel your passion for getting involved with a particular charity.